Steevoo25/element_strings/README.md

 ## TODO
 - Support for sentences
-- Data Analysis on english dictionary
+- Data Analysis
+    - English Dictionary
+    - All (?)
+Dictionaries